MrCNeale/mrcneale.github.io/_posts/2015-10-08-VMworld-Europe-Schedule-and-ToDos.md

 ---
 layout: post
-title: VMworld Europe Schedule
+title: VMworld Europe Schedule and New things to do this time
-date: 2015-10-08
+date: 2015-10-11
 author: Chris Neale
 comments: true
 categories: [VMware,VMworld,NSX,Docker,vIDM]